 Note: If your groups have Automatic Update enabled, the sensors in that group will start to automatically update.

 /usr/share/cb/cbcheck sensor-builds --update

 Your new sensor versions should now be available via the console.
-For any issues, please contact Carbon Black Technical Support.
+If the following warning occurs: